aras-p/UnityGaussianSplatting/readme.md

 locations.

 The rendering takes game object transformation matrix into account; the official gaussian splat models seem to be all rotated by about
--160 degrees around X axis, and mirrored around Z axis, so in the sample scene the object has such a transform set up, and the camera is setup as a child object.
+-160 degrees around X axis, and mirrored around Z axis, so in the sample scene the object has such a transform set up.

 _That's it!_